-If you were thinking of skipping the Gangnam district and sticking to the historical village of Bukchon, think again.
-Gangnam’s modern and innovative experiences like Starfield Library will take your breath away.
+If you were thinking of skipping Seoul’s Gangnam district and sticking to the historical charm of Bukchon Hanok Village, think again.
+Gangnam isn’t just flashy streets and K-pop references—it’s home to modern attractions like Starfield Library, a spot that will literally take your breath away.

 The mall is hard to miss.
 It's located in the heart of the Gangnam district.
 I'm sure you've all heard of the hit song Gangnam Style.
 For those who do not know what Gangnam is or why it is special, it is a district in Seoul that is considered the Beverly Hills of South Korea.
 It is where all the Korean celebrities live, it is rich in stores, dining, international business, clubs, and really nice cars.
 And let's not forget, some of the best plastic surgery institutions in Asia.
 Koreans are very big into plastic surgery and you'll see signs everywhere for it!
 But I digress.